Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Specialist surgical and diagnostic care

-• At Clarendon Dental Spa, our advanced oral surgery and oral pathology service is delivered by highly skilled clinicians for cases that need specialist expertise — from persistent root-tip infections to impacted teeth and the assessment of unusual lumps or lesions.
+• At Clarendon Dental Spa, our advanced oral surgery and oral pathology service is delivered by an experienced surgical team — including Consultant Oral & Maxillofacial Surgeon Mr Lachlan Carter (FRCS, RCS Edinburgh), Dr Sherif Abbas-Ali (MSc Oral Surgery, MFDS RCPS Glasgow), Dr Anoop Kizaekka (MSc Implant & Sedation Dentistry) and Dr Mohammed M Akhtar (FGDP Diploma in Implant Dentistry, RCS England) — for cases that need advanced expertise, from persistent root-tip infections to impacted teeth and the assessment of unusual lumps or lesions.

 • Advanced cases benefit from careful planning, often using CBCT 3D imaging, and a gentle surgical approach with sedation available.
-Whether it's a coronectomy to protect a nerve, an apicectomy to resolve a stubborn infection, or exposing an impacted canine for orthodontics, we explain everything clearly and look after you throughout.
+Whether it's a coronectomy to protect a nerve, an apicectomy to resolve a stubborn infection where root canal treatment hasn't worked, or preparing the site for dental implants, we explain everything clearly and look after you throughout.

 • Coronectomy